christianalfoni/impact/docs/giving-up-react.md

 So let us move back in time.
 There is no React Compiler, there is no concurrent mode, no strict mode and no hooks... back to `(state) => ui`.
 If React rather introduced reactive primitives and made components observers, could we have avoided having to deal with the mental overhead of hooks, strict mode, no lifecycle hooks, react compiler and a secondary global state management solution?

-I am of course in no position to conclude on that, but I am allowed to ask the question right?
+I am of course in no position to conclude on that, but I am allowed to ask the question... right?

 We will never know, but maybe there is a solution out there that did take a different path.
-A solution that allows us to keep what we fundamentally love about React, but without all this overhead and performance concerns with state management?
+A solution that allows us to keep what we fundamentally love about React, but without all this overhead and performance concerns with state management.
 Let us list what it needs to fulfill:

 - JSX support
 - Reconciles the user interface, adhearing to `(state) => ui`